fysnet/i440fx/docs/README-i440fx.txt

     wider range of guests, and second, to add booting from USB devices.
   * There are a few errors with the previous BIOS, a few in the CD-ROM emulation, as well as other misc errors.
-The objective of this BIOS is to eliminate and enhance its function.
+The objective of this BIOS is to eliminate errors and enhance its function.

     Resources